Literacy at St Andrew's

 To help the children become successful writers teachers plan a learning journey for each unit of work.
 The journey starts with a ‘cold write.’
 Children then practise the skills needed in order to produce a ‘hot write’ at the end.

 Grammar, punctuation, spelling, handwriting and composition all encompass literacy.
 Phonics is taught explicitly in Foundation Stage and KS1 and where necessary in KS2.
-Letters and Sounds (Department for Education & Skills) is a powerful teaching tool which ensures that young children will be well-placed to read and spell words with fluency and confidence by the time they reach the end of KS1.
-Phonics is taught each day for at least 10 minutes in a fun way with high expectation and pace.
-In Key stage 2, spelling is taught through a ‘little and often’ approach.
-We use the ‘Spelling Shed’ scheme as the basis for our teaching and homework.
+Teaching through the Rocket Phonics programme ensures that young children will be well-placed to read and spell words with fluency and confidence by the time they reach the end of KS1.
+In Key stage 2, spelling is taught regularly using the ‘Spelling Shed’ scheme as the basis for our teaching and homework.
 They are then taught to apply the rules that they have learnt across the curriculum.
 Grammar and punctuation are taught through some explicit lessons as well as being an integral part of literacy lessons.